JanMiksovsky/blog/src/about.md

 <img src="/images/about/webOrigami.png" style="width: 64px">

 I'm quite happy with the progression of my current project, [Web Origami](https://weborigami.org), a programming language, conceptual framework, and set of tools for creating content.
 I'm specifically interested in helping people create websites and other artifacts without having to depend on large corporate platforms and the costs and restrictions those impose.
-Web Origami gets a great deal of mileage from a very small set of core ideas, and I enjoy refining and promoting those.
+Origami gets a great deal of mileage from a very small set of core ideas, and I enjoy refining and promoting those.

 ## Japan traverse